LeetCode-in-Java

 Medium

-Given an array of integers citations where citations[i] is the number of citations a researcher received for their ith paper, return compute the researcher’s h-index.
+Given an array of integers citations where citations[i] is the number of citations a researcher received for their ith paper, return the researcher’s h-index.

 Example 1: